The Effects of a High-Sodium Diet and How to Combat Them

 Steam MAY Help Improve Circulation

 One of the ways to improve your overall cardiovascular health is through improved circulation.
-One study found that blood flow out of the heart “increases by two or more times” after a 10-to-15-minute exposure to a hyperthermic environment consistent with steam rooms.
+One study found that in some participants blood flow out of the heart “increases by two or more times” after a 10-to-15-minute exposure to a hyperthermic environment consistent with steam rooms.
 Other research found that steam heat may dilate small blood vessels.

 Steam May Help You Detox

 Studies show that steam therapy may also remove dangerous metals and other toxins from your system, along with sodium.
 One study found that excessive sweating can also remove cadmium, mercury, arsenic, and lead.
-If sweating from a steam room can dig down deep enough and possibly help remove these chemicals from your bloodstream, think what it may do for your sodium flushing.
+If sweating from a steam room can potentially dig down deep enough and possibly help remove these chemicals from your bloodstream, think what it may do for your sodium flushing.

 Another study with police officers found that hyperthermia treatments helped remove dangerous methamphetamine elements from those who had absorbed the chemicals during the execution of their duties.
 These detoxification effects helped the officers recover from illnesses suffered from the exposure.

-WINNING THE BATTLE AGAINST THE SILENT KILLER
+WINNING THE BATTLE AGAINST SODIUM

 As you can see, healthy eating is only part of your battle against high sodium.
 The truth is, avoiding salt in your food isn’t always easy.
 Our lifestyles don’t always allow us to avoid eating out and consuming processed foods with heavy sodium content.